shamsch/wolt-pressignment/README.md

 Hello,

 This is my submission for the **Wolt Summer 2022 Engineering Internships** position.
 I am applying for the **front-end intern** role.
 This web app is made with React and Typescript.
 I have used  `react-testing-library` for testing the function `calculate()` which runs the core fee calculation.
 There is one dependency, `react-date-picker`, used for creating the date picker.

+**Please run the `npm install` command to install the *node_module* folder and then proceed with `npm run start` for starting in localhost server and `npm run test` for running the test module.
+Further instruction in the drop down below.**

-I look forward to hearing feedback from reviewers!
+I eagerly look forward to hearing back from recruiter!

 Shamsur